laoj2/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 - 2025-02-19: Updates to align with latest changes to [KEP-1287](https://github.com/kubernetes/enhancements/issues/1287).
 - 2025-03-06: Scope changes to "partial updates" feature
 - 2025-03-08: Add "Upgrade / Downgrade Strategy" and "Kubernetes version compatibility" sections
+- 2025-03-25: Add flags to control the in-place resize timeouts in the beta phase.